 The UC system consists of 10 campuses (1 campus is not open to undergraduates).
 To be eligible for UCs you must complete specific classes (A-G), earn a grade point average of a 3.0 or better, and take the SAT with essay or the ACT plus writing by December of your senior year.

-Visit the UC website to learn more about the requirements, specific campuses or programs.
+Visit the University of California – Admissions to learn more about the requirements, specific campuses or programs.

 Private College and University